Brain hemorrhage in Thailand (Brain AVM)

 Goodbye to my Thai girlfriend

-Brain hemorrhage/stroke in Thailand – I have to admit that I have probably never cried so much in my life before.
-But remember that I had to leave my dream life and living in Thailand, without knowing when I would come back to Thailand again, and for how long.
+Brain hemorrhage (Brain AVM)/stroke in Thailand – I have to admit that I have probably never cried so much in my life before.
+But remember that I had to leave my dream life and live in Thailand, without knowing when I would come back to Thailand again, and for how long.
 Besides, I also had to say goodbye to my Thai girlfriend, not knowing when I was going to see her again.
+Read my article about going back to Thailand after 2 years of the pandemic.

-Brain hemorrhage in Thailand – It was tough…
+Brain hemorrhage (Brain AVM) in Thailand – It was tough…

 I’m glad I’m alive today